Rock music in Russia: The 1990s: Post-Soviet era

 The beginning of the 1990s are considered to be the end of the "classic" Russian rock era.
-The two events that mark its end are the death of Viktor Tsoi in 1990, and the dissolution of the Soviet Union in 1991.
-Nevertheless, the Russian rock sound continued to live and the new Russian rock sound of the '90s was based on it.
+The two events that mark its end are the death of Viktor Tsoi in 1990 and the dissolution of the Soviet Union in 1991.
+Nevertheless, the Russian rock sound continued to live, and the new Russian rock sound of the '90s was based on it.
 Many Soviet rock bands, such as DDT, Nautilus Pompilius, Mashina Vremeni, were still popular.
 In 1996 the recording company Moroz started releasing the highly popular series Legends of Russian Rock.

-In the mid-late 1990s the radio station Nashe Radio had been created to promote Russian rock artists, broadcasting in all major Russian cities.
-Nashe Radio notably influenced the auditory taste and helped many artists to gain popularity.
-The radiostation founded Nashestvie, the largest open-air rock festival of Russian rock music performed yearly since 1999 and always headlined with famous rock acts.
+In the mid-late 1990s the radio station Nashe Radio was created to promote Russian rock artists, broadcasting in all major Russian cities.
+Nashe Radio notably influenced the public's auditory taste, and helped many artists gain popularity.
+The radio station founded Nashestvie, the largest open-air rock festival of Russian rock music, performed annually from 1999-2019, and was always headlined with famous rock acts.

-Often aired by Nashe Radio, bands like Splean, Nochniye Snaiperi, Smisloviye Galutzinatzii, Chicherina, and Bi-2 have created a refreshed Russian rock sound which adopted many elements from Alternative rock.
+Often aired by Nashe Radio, bands like Splean, Nochniye Snaiperi, Smisloviye Galutzinatzii, Chicherina, and Bi-2 created a refreshed Russian rock sound which adopted many elements from Alternative rock.
 Dolphin created a mixture between alternative rock, electronic music and rapcore.

-An eminent representative of the heavy metal music genre was Aria which had achieved great recognition and popularity among a wide audience in 1990s.
+An eminent representative of the heavy metal music genre was Aria, which had achieved great recognition and popularity among a wide audience in the 1990s.

 In the late 1990s, numerous punk, pop-punk and grunge bands broke through.
-Sektor Gaza was first Russian band use of curse words and vulgar short stories in its lyrics.
-The horror punk band Korol i Shut managed to achieve a cult status and mainstream success, using fairy-tale inspired lyrics.
-Other notable punk artists included Pilot, Lumen, Tarakany!, and Nogu Svelo! who also gained major popularity.
-Many of them developed an original sound and involvement of unconventional instruments like violin.
+Sektor Gaza was first Russian band to use curse words and vulgar short stories in its lyrics.
+The horror punk band Korol i Shut managed to achieve a cult status and mainstream success using fairy-tale inspired lyrics.
+Other notable punk artists included Pilot, Lumen, Tarakany!, and Nogu Svelo!.
+Many of them developed an original sound and included involvement of unconventional instruments like violin.

-Ska punk was brought to popularity mainly by the band Leningrad, notable of the extensive use of mat (Russian profanity) in its lyrics.
+Ska punk was brought to popularity mainly by the band Leningrad, notable for the extensive use of mat (Russian profanity) in its lyrics.

-The Russian instrumental rock artist Victor Zinchuk reached international success with his solo career, and by that brought the Russian instrumental rock scene into a bigger audience.
+The Russian instrumental rock artist Victor Zinchuk reached international success with his solo career, and with that brought the Russian instrumental rock scene to a bigger audience.

 Indie rock was represented by bands such as Masha i medvedi.

 The western Pop rock sound was introduced by Ilya Lagoutenko's Mumiy Troll, who made their records in the UK under the guidance of UK producers.
-This less lyrically loaded and more energetic style frequently referred to as rockapops, which was also used by other notable musicians such as Zemfira, became prevalent among the younger public.
+This less lyrically loaded and more energetic style, frequently referred to as rockapops, which was also used by other notable musicians such as Zemfira, and became prevalent among the younger public.

 The Russian crime films Brother, with its soundtrack featuring the band Nautilus Pompilius, and its sequel Brother 2, which featured music from various Russian rock artists, brought many young fans to Russian rock.